Sidney Parsons: Early life

-In 1910, he moved to Edmonton, where he enlisted in the armed forces to fight in World War I. He served with the 49th Battalion, under the command of fellow future mayor William Antrobus Griesbach.
+In 1910, he moved to Edmonton, where he enlisted in the Canadian army to fight in World War I. He served with the 49th Battalion, under the command of fellow future mayor William Antrobus Griesbach.
 Upon his return to Canada, Parsons married Gertrude Florence Smitt on January 8, 1918; the pair had three sons.

-In his post-war life, Parsons was active in the labour movement and served as an executive officer of the Edmonton Trades & Labour Council (he served as its president from 1941 until 1945).
+In his post-war life, Parsons was active in the labour movement and served as an executive officer of the Edmonton Trades & Labour Council.
+He served as its president from 1941 until 1945.